-- Connect the Hand Held Programmer or Watch Window to the control in accordance with the instructions in Chapter 3.
+- 1. Connect the Hand Held Programmer, the Marine Control Standard PC Interface, or Watch Window to the control in accordance with the instructions in Chapter 3.
 Verify that correct voltage and polarity are applied to the control.
 Verify that the programmer does its power-up test (if applicable).
-Be sure the jumper between terminals 9 and 10 is removed to use the Hand Held Programmer (do NOT remove the jumper to use Watch Window).
+Be sure the jumper between terminals 9 and 10 is removed to use the Hand Held Programmer (do NOT remove the jumper to use Watch Window or the Marine Control Standard PC Interface).
 Failure to do the power up test indicates that either the control or Hand Held Programmer has failed.
 If so, try this step with another Hand Held Programmer.
 If the test still fails, replace the 723PLUS control.
 If the test passes with the second Hand Held Programmer, replace the Hand Held Programmer. - 2.
+Verify the controller ID on the Marine Control Standard PC Interface by clicking "help" then "about".
 Verify the controller ID on the Hand Held Programmer by pressing the "ID" key.
 Verify the controller ID in Watch Window by right-clicking the explorer tab, then clicking "properties".
-The Application ID message "5414-1042" with the revision level (new, A, etc) should appear.
+The Application ID message "5414-140" with the revision level (new, A, etc) should appear.
 Failure indicates either the control or Hand Held Programmer (if applicable) has failed.
 If so, try this step with another Hand Held Programmer.
 If the test still fails, replace the 723PLUS control.
 If the test passes with the second Hand Held Programmer, replace the first Hand Held Programmer.

 3. Select the 1st Dynamics Menu.
 Verify that all set points are as recorded during installation.
 Repeat for the other menus.
 If any differences are found, change the set point(s) to the correct value.
-Press the "SAVE" key on the Hand Held Programmer or save settings using Watch Window (refer to "help" if you need help).
+Press the "SAVE" key on the Hand Held Programmer or save settings using the Marine Control Standard PC Interface or Watch Window (refer to "help" if you need help).
 The Hand Held Programmer message "Saving Changes" should be displayed.
 Remove power from the control for at least 10 seconds.
 Verify correct values were retained during power down.
 Failure indicates the control has failed and should be replaced.